Financial-Times/next-metrics/README.md

 	export HOSTEDGRAPHITE_APIKEY=false
 	export FT_GRAPHITE_APIKEY=...

-Do not use the production key on you localhost as you will fill up the Graphite production environment account with you local data.
+Do not use the production key on your localhost as you will fill up the Graphite production environment account with your local data.

 To obtain a key you provision the hostedgraphite addon against a personal app.